hashicorp/design-system/website/docs/components/form/segmented-group/partials/guidelines/guidelines.md

 ### When not to use

 - To submit a form or set of inputs.
-A Segmented Group can be used within a form to collect complex data, but should not submit that data via a form method.
+A Segmented Group can be used within a form to collect complex data, but an action within the group should not submit that data via a form method.
 Use the guidelines in [Form patterns](/patterns/form-patterns) instead.
 - To connect multiple fields that each require their own label.
 - When adding a prefix or suffix to an input field.
 This is not currently supported by Helios form components, instead consider using a simple text element preceding or following the form element.